New Orleans brunch"?

 I'm always receiving questions like this.

 Friends and colleagues who meet frequently.

-We get to know each other better
+We get to know each other better and always

 about working together.